-The options have a zero exercise price.
-Subject to meeting the relevant vesting conditions, shares will be issued at no cost to the executive.
+The options and performance rights have a zero exercise price.
+Subject to meeting the relevant vesting conditions, shares or cash will be issued at no cost to the executive.
 In the event an executive leaves the Group prior to the vesting date the options will generally lapse, except at the discretion of the Directors.